-£3BN + £4BN + £5BN INVESTMENT OPPORTUNITIES

-Liverpool City Region's innovation ambitions are firmly rooted in a £3bn pipeline of investment opportunities based on the city region's world-leading science and innovation assets and capabilities.

-With a further £5bn investment in Hynet and between £4bn and £15bn in Mersey Tidal, the total opportunities equate to more than £12bn.
+£2BN + £4BN + £5BN INVESTMENT OPPORTUNITIES Liverpool City Region's innovation ambitions are firmly rooted in a circa £2bn pipeline of investment opportunities based on the city region's world-leading science and innovation assets and capabilities.
+With a further £5bn investment in Hynet and between £4bn - £15bn in Mersey Tidal, the total opportunities equate to more than £11bn.

 From materials science to AI, health innovation and net zero, with industry and government co-investment the LCR can and will continue to deliver some of the most relevant and urgently needed R&D and innovation anywhere in the UK in order to attract new businesses, investors and talent.
+Department for Business & Trade